njdowdy/tpt-taxonomy/README.md

 This repository is meant to facilitate access to taxonomic resources produced by the Terrestrial Parasite Tracker project.
 These resources were compiled from various experts and organizations and cleaned.
 This process is iterative and should not be considered "final".
 However, this repository constitutes the most up-to-date view of these resources at the time of upload.
 Improvements to these resources will be reflected here until further notice.

+Taxonomy files with the “-standardized” ending contain the same data as the matching files with the same name, but with “standardized” headers.
+That is, all the “standardized” files have the same header names and the columns are arranged in the same order.
+The same core data as in the original files was used for the “standardized” files and just fit as best as possible to these headers.
+The metadata file describes the headers used in the “standardized” files and gives links to any DwC terms.

 # Contact Information
 Principal Investigator: <a href="mailto: zaspelj@mpm.edu" target="_blank">Dr. Jennifer Zaspel</a><br />
 Taxonomy Coordinator (2021-2022): <a href="mailto: emtuckerlab@gmail.com" target="_blank">Dr. Erika Tucker</a><br />